EGoverde/Mvvm.Nucleus.Maui/README.md

 ## Getting started

 Nucleus MVVM is available as a [NuGet package](https://www.nuget.org/packages/Mvvm.Nucleus.Maui).
 After adding the package it requires little code to get started and remains similar to a regular MAUI app.
 It is recommended to add the `Mvvm.Nucleus.Maui` namespace to your GlobalUsings.
-To get started remove the default `UseMauiApp<App>` and configure Nucleus using the options:
+To get started remove the default `UseMauiApp<App>` and configure Nucleus using the options.

+See [Navigation](#navigation) and [Popups](#popups) for the usage of the `RegisterShellView`, `RegisterView` and `RegisterPopup`, .

+*Note that the [CommunityToolkit.Maui](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/maui/) is a dependency of Nucleus.
+You should not call `UseMauiCommunityToolkit` manually, as this is already done through `UseNucleusMvvm`.
+If you need to configure the Community Toolkit you can access the options through the `UseNucleusMvvm` method.*

     builder
     .UseNucleusMvvm<App, AppShell>(options =>
     {
         options.RegisterTypes(dependencyOptions =>
             dependencyOptions.RegisterShellView<MyAbsoluteView, MyAbsoluteViewModel>("//MyAbsoluteView");
             dependencyOptions.RegisterView<MyGlobalView, MyGlobalViewModel>("//MyGlobalView");
         );
     })
     .Etc..

-*Note that the [CommunityToolkit.Maui](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/maui/) is a dependency of Nucleus.
-You should not call `UseMauiCommunityToolkit` manually, as this is already done through `UseNucleusMvvm`.*

-See [Navigation](#navigation) to see the usage and differences between `RegisterShellView` and `RegisterView`.

 ViewModels can be of any type and support dependency injection.
-By implementing interfaces (see [Event interfaces](#event-interfaces)) they can trigger logic on events like navigation or its page appearing.
-It is recommended for a ViewModel to have `ObserableObject` as a base for its bindings.
+By implementing interfaces (see [Navigation interfaces](#navigation-interfaces) and [Popup interfaces](#popup-interfaces)) they can trigger logic on events like navigation or its page appearing.
+It is recommended for a ViewModel to have `ObservableObject` as a base for its bindings.

-An optional `NucleusViewModel` is included to have some boilerplate events like `OnInitAsync()` and `OnRefreshAsync`.

 ### Configuration